LBC-LNBio/pyKVFinder/README.rst

 A constitutional characterization, that identifies the interface residues, is performed on the detected cavities.

-``pyKVFinder.constitutional`` takes the detected cavities, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom, a NumPy array with vertice coordinates (origin, Xmax, Ymax, Zmax), a NumPy array with sine and cossine, the number of cavities detected and a collection of detection parameters (step, probe_in, ignore_backbone), and returns a dictionary with interface residues of each cavity.
+``pyKVFinder.constitutional`` takes the detected cavities, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom, a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis), a NumPy array with sine and cossine, the number of cavities detected and a collection of detection parameters (``step``, ``probe_in``, ``ignore_backbone``), and returns a dictionary with interface residues of each cavity.

 .. code-block:: python